top of page

 The first works are the link between Gothic and Renaissance periods.
 Gothic used to be called the “Dark Ages,” implying a darkness or unskilled period prior to the “rebirth” of naturalism in the Renaissance.
 But the Gothic is much more than that, a period of experimentation with human figures, a rediscovery of classicism, and a synthesis with other traditions, particularly Eastern.

-Most are religious, made for the Christian churches that began to cloak Europe after the 11th century.
-Altarpieces were large freestanding pieces, displayed on church altars (and hinged so they could be folded when not on display) of the 12-14th century have golden gilt backgrounds and stylized forms that emphasize the otherworldliness of the Holy Family (Mary, Joseph and Christ).
+Most of the paintings are religious, made for the Christian churches that began to cloak Europe after the 11th century.
+Altarpieces are large freestanding pieces, displayed on church altars (hinged so they could be folded when not on display).
+Gilt backgrounds and stylized forms emphasize the otherworldliness of the Holy Family (Mary, Joseph and Christ).
 At this time, figures weren't meant to look human.
 But you can see the nascent interest in the human figure and emotional expression in standard scenes like the Annunciation, with the Virgin Mary (always in a blue robe) being visited by the Angel Gabriel and told she will give birth to the son of God.
 Others show Christ’s birth and scenes from His life, or the Maesta, with the Christ Child enthroned on his mother’s lap, surrounded by saints and angels.
 Cimabue's Maesta: Madonna and Child Surrounded by Angels is a late Gothic masterpiece that points the way towards the Renaissance.

 Cimabue, Maesta 1280

-Typical of the period, Mary and her son (the Madonna and Child)are slightly larger than the angels surrounding them, which highlights their importance.
+Typical of the period, Mary and her son (the Madonna and Child) are slightly larger than the angels surrounding them, which highlights their importance.
 Angels with multicolored wings are vertically stacked on either side of the pair against a gilt background.
-These are otherworldly figures in an otherworldly space, just like the Byzantine style that predominated Italy and Eastern Europe at this time.
+These otherworldly figures in an undefined space are just like the Byzantine style that predominated Italy and Eastern Europe at this time.
 Actual gold flakes were used for the gilt background, to show the importance of the subject.
 Another convention is Mary’s blue robe.
 The lapis lazuli used in blue was the second most expensive material, which is why Mary's importance is almost always signified with a blue robe.

 At this point, there is no perspective or modeling to suggest an actual chair, or even actual bodies.
 But look at the feet and the hands of all the figures.
 In some cases, they are drawn as a pattern (look at some of those fingers!), but Christ’s feet seem to show some real effort at actually depicting feet.
 You can see shading to suggest the straight noses of each character, but their faces are all ovoid, with large eyes: Cimabue was not drawing from real life, but painting figure types instead.
 And even though you can see folds in the robes, with areas that suggest the bend of a knee, the overall placement is not always lifelike—look at Mary’s feet!